 About the Local Church: We believe the local church is God’s primary instrument for His work today; that every believer should be an active member of a local assembly, supporting its worship, ministry, fellowship, discipleship, and evangelism by his/her time, talents and offerings.
 The ordinances of the local church are baptism and the Lord’s Supper and belong exclusively to the local church.

 About the Eternal State: We believe in the everlasting conscious blessedness of the saved and the everlasting conscious punishment of the lost.

 I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect. – Romans 12:1-2

 Christian psychology (discipleship) is unique in restoring relational and situational difficulties of people.
 The unique components of Christian psychology are set apart from secular or integrated models by the following ways.

 - We recognize the essential workings of the mercies of God in the life of the believer.
 The most important of these operations is salvation through Jesus Christ—what fellowship has the light with darkness (2 Corinthians 6:14)?

 - We believe these mercies God gives to a believer refer to the promise Jesus makes to send the Comforter, Who ministers to us as well as teaches us in our sanctification (John 16:7-13).

 - We strive to help the believer to think and live a lifestyle acceptable to God.
 We do this by helping him/her recognize a proper view of God and how that view should manifest itself as we grow in knowledge, confess our sins, repent, seek forgiveness, and put on Christ.
-A proper view of God will, among other things, facilitate His desire for us to be conformed to the image of Christ.
+A proper view of God will, among other things, facilitate His desire to conform us to the image of Christ.
 The secular approach strives to show their counselees a void of sin while becoming conformed to an image of self.